DataFends/20501A1201/README.md

 Note that you need to have Flask and Requests installed in your Python environment.
 You can install them using pip: pip install Flask requests

+The Second Folder is that of a Train Schedule Application.
+It is meant to be created with React and its components.
+For now, I've just pushed the files that are to be modified or changed and this folder doesn't contain any of the node_modules or the package json file.
+Due to the time contraint, I've placed an overview map of the whole project/task and when you place these changes while running the React application.
+The results might be seen with a few more implementations and changes being made.